KevinAutelitano/LCA4DHC/README.md

 By integrating **structured Excel data**, **ecoinvent 3.11 EN 15804**, and the **EF 3.1** characterization method, the LCA4DH engine provides a scalable platform for evaluating the environmental performance of District Heating and Cooling Networks.

 > For further information on input data structures, calibration methodologies, and datasets, please refer to the related scientific publications.

+🔧 Backup Operations and Setup Instructions

+Before running any simulations, download the entire package without modifying the position or hierarchy of its contents.

+1. Required Software

+To ensure correct functionality of the computational engine, please install the following tools:

+Miniconda

+Brightway 2.5

+Jupyter Lab

+It is strongly recommended to follow the official Brightway installation guide linked above.

+2. Importing Ecoinvent Databases

+You must also install the Ecoinvent biosphere and Ecoinvent 3.11 EN15804 databases.
+Follow the official instructions provided here:
+👉 Importing Ecoinvent into Brightway

+Important:
+During installation, the authors renamed the databases as follows:

+ei = ecoinvent-3.11-EN15804

+bio = ecoinvent-3.11-biosphere

+For the tool to work properly, make sure to update these names in the scripts according to the database names you chose during installation.

+3. Project Configuration

+The tool is designed to run within the LCA4DHC project, which has been preconfigured by the authors.
+Users are free to import the package into a different Brightway project; however, for beginners, it is strongly advised not to modify the project structure or its contents.
+The tool must be executed in the same Brightway project where the Ecoinvent libraries have been imported.

+🗂 Folder Path Configuration

+To ensure correct execution, some folder paths must be updated manually:

+Open the script Libraries.ipynb.

+Modify the following variables according to your local setup:

+ENERGYSYSTEM_PATH

+ROOT_PATH

+base_path

+These paths must point to the correct directories within your local environment.

+▶️ Running the Environment

+Once Miniconda, Brightway, and the required libraries are installed:

+Activate your Brightway environment within Miniconda.

+Open Jupyter Lab and navigate to the provided scripts.

+Launch the script named dabase.ipynb (or equivalent) to initialize the databases and verify the configuration.